tumaer/lagrangebench/README.md

 You can also chat with us on [**Discord**](https://discord.gg/Ds8jRZ78hU).

 ### Contributing Guideline
-If you want to contribute to this repository, you will need the dev depencencies, i.e. install the environment with `poetry install` without the ` --only main` flag.
+If you want to contribute to this repository, you will need the dev dependencies, i.e. install the environment with `poetry install` without the ` --only main` flag.
-Then, we also recommend you to install the pre-commit hooks if you don't want to manually run `pre-commit run` before each commit.
+Then, we also recommend you install the pre-commit hooks if you don't want to manually run `pre-commit run` before each commit.
 To sum up:

 ```bash